darrarski/swift-shell/README.md

 .product(name: "SwiftShell", package: "swift-shell"),
 ```

 The code is dressed in documentation comments that explain the purpose of each variable and function.
 The examples described below and the library [unit tests](Tests/SwiftShellTests) explain how to use it.
+You can also check out the auto-generated [documentation hosted on SwiftPackageIndex](https://swiftpackageindex.com/darrarski/swift-shell/main/documentation/swiftshell).

-### Examples
+## 📚 Examples

 Run bash script, send input, and retrieve the script's output: